Mortgage With High Debt To Income Ratio Lending Guidelines

 - However, most lenders may have overlays that may cap the back end debt to income ratios between 43% to 50%

-Homebuyers or homeowners needing to qualify for a mortgage with a direct lender with no overlays, please contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for faster response.
+Homebuyers or homeowners needing to qualify for a mortgage with a direct lender with no overlays, please contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for a faster response.
 Borrowers can also email us at email@example.com.
 We are available 7 days a week, late evenings, weekends, and holidays as well to answer any questions and help start the pre-approval process so buyers can be shopping for the home of their dreams.